Harvest, Haunts and Howls: a Fall Family Adventure

 Day One:

-Your adventure starts at Wolf Conservation Center (South Salem) at 10 a.m. for a presentation on North American wolf packs and a chance to introduce your own pack to the center’s ambassador wolves, Alawa, Zephyr and Nikai.
+Your adventure starts with a visit to Wolf Conservation Center in South Salem for a presentation on North American wolf packs and a chance to introduce your own pack to the center’s ambassador wolves.

-Westchester’s abundance of agricultural land offers a wealth of fun experiences for your future farmer.
+With an abundance of agricultural land, Westchester offers a wealth of fun experiences for your future farmers.
 Here are three to choose from:

-• Option 1: Head to Harvest Moon Farm and Orchard (North Salem) for apple picking and a pumpkin patch, then stay for BBQ lunch, fresh apple cider donuts and live music on the farm.
+- Option 1: Head to Harvest Moon Farm and Orchard in North Salem for apple picking and a pumpkin patch, then stay for a freshly prepared lunch using ingredients from the farm, piping hot apple cider donuts and live music.
+In the evening, stroll the wooded landscape under enchanting lights and scenes during the new, family-friendly Mystic Moon event,

-• Option 2: Enjoy a hay ride with your apple picking at Westchester’s oldest apple orchard, Stuart’s Fruit Farm (Granite Springs).
-Have lunch/brunch before or after in nearby Yorktown Heights, with its diversity of palate-pleasing choices from Pappous Greek Kitchen to the Southern-inspired Savannah & Company to Nadine’s Restaurant for German and French specialties in the beer garden.
+- Option 2: Enjoy a hay ride with your apple picking at Westchester’s oldest apple orchard, Stuart’s Fruit Farm in Granite Springs.
+Grab something to eat before or after in nearby Yorktown Heights, with its diversity of palate-pleasing choices from Pappous Greek Kitchen to the Southern-inspired Savannah & Company and Nadine’s Restaurant for German and French specialties in the beer garden.

-• Option 3: Meet the animals at Muscoot Farm (Katonah), an historic estate and former dairy farm, now County-owned park and museum.
-There are cows, horses, donkeys, sheep, goats, chickens, turkeys, ducks and pigs for youngsters to befriend, plus a beautiful pumpkin patch and picnic tables (bring your own lunch or order from the concession window).
+- Option 3: Meet the animals at Muscoot Farm in Katonah, an historic estate and former dairy farm, now County-owned park and museum.
+There are cows, horses, donkeys, sheep, goats, chickens, turkeys, ducks and pigs for the young and young-at-heart to befriend, plus a beautiful pumpkin patch and picnic tables (bring your own lunch or order from the concession window).

 Next stop: Croton-on-Hudson for a sampling of fresh pressed, old-fashioned apple cider at Thompson’s Cider Mill.
 Then unwind by the Hudson River at Croton Point Park, where you can stroll a stretch of the Westchester RiverWalk or let the little ones loose at the playground.

 End the day at Sunnyside, the historic estate of Washington Irving, author of the classic tale The Legend of Sleepy Hollow.
-There, under the stars, a mastery storyteller will perform The Legend, complete with live music and an appearance by the Headless Horseman himself!
+In October and November, Master Storyteller Jonathan Kruk performs The Legend, complete with live music and an appearance by the Headless Horseman himself!
 Tickets to this special seasonal event are limited and sold in advance.
-(Oct.
-1-31)

 After a full day of adventure, tuck the kids in at one of Westchester’s many family-friendly hotels.